FinbarArgus/circulatory_autogen/README.md

 ```bash
 ./run_autogeneration.sh
 ```

+If there were missing parameters in {file_prefix}_parameters.csv a new file named {file_prefix}_parameters_unfinished.csv will be created with the required parameters.
+This must be filled in and renamed to {file_prefix}_parameters_unfinished.csv to generate a working model.

 To then run the parameter identification you must fill in the param_id parameters in user_inputs.sh, create a {file_prefix}_params_for_id.csv file and create a json file with the ground truth data.
 See resources/simple_physiological_params_for_id.csv and resources/simple_physiological_obs_data.json for an example.